 The Open Society Foundations believe all children should have the developmental support they need, and the fullest possible educational opportunities.

 Economic Equity and Justice

-The Open Society Foundations work to promote fiscal and economic development that advances social justice through openness, accountability, and equity.
+The Open Society Foundations work to promote economic development that advances social and racial justice, sustainability, and democracy.